-I am not going to cause any readers to fall to their knees screaming “No!
+I won’t cause any readers to fall to their knees screaming “No!
 How can it be?
-Why didn’t somebody tell me!” if I say it’s been very hard to get a decent interest rate on cash for the past few years.
+Why didn’t somebody tell me!” if I say it’s been hard to get a decent interest rate on cash for the past few years.

 But in this article I’ll explain how you can effectively get a 14% return on a chunk of your cash by taking advantage of a bonus offer from RateSetter , the peer-to-peer lender.

-True, this very attractive potential return does not come without risk.
+True, this very attractive potential return does not come without some risk.

-Peer-to-peer does not have the same protections as normal cash deposits, and you should think about it differently to cash in the bank.
+Nevertheless, peer-to-peer does not have the same protections as traditional cash deposits, so you should think about it differently to cash in the bank.
 More on that below.

-If, however, you have the risk appetite for it and the spare cash to hand, I believe this is a pretty safe – though not guaranteed – way to make a good return.
+If you can accept the risk and have the spare cash to hand, I believe this is a pretty safe – though not guaranteed – way to make a good return.

 It also exemplifies how being nimble with your money can enable you to achieve higher returns – even in today’s low rate world.

-RateSetter is one of the new breed of peer-to-peer lenders that aims to cut out the banks by acting as a matchmaker between ordinary savers and borrowers like you and me.
+RateSetter is one of the new breed of peer-to-peer lenders aiming to cut out the banks by acting as a matchmaker between ordinary savers and borrowers like you and me.

-Rates change all the time, but as I write you can for example get up to 6.1% as a lender with RateSetter by putting your cash into its five-year term market.
+Rates change all the time, but as I write you can get up to 5.4% as a lender with RateSetter by putting your cash into its five-year market.

-Meanwhile borrowers can get a loan charging 7.9%.
+Meanwhile borrowers can get a loan charging less than 4%.
 RateSetter claims that rate is competitive with the mainstream banks, and says banks are its competition (rather than it simply getting all the bank rejects).

-In April 2014 RateSetter scrapped its lending fees, which was great news for savers like us.
-Borrowers do pay a fee, though.
+RateSetter charges no lending fees, which is great news for savers like us.
+Borrowers do pay a fee.

-Importantly, of the 34,778 individuals who’ve lent money with RateSetter not one has lost a penny of their savings.
+And importantly, of the 66,942 investors who’ve lent money with RateSetter not one has yet lost a penny of their investment.

-That’s because in 2010 RateSetter set-up a ‘Provision Fund’, which is now funded by charging all borrowers a risk-adjusted fee.
+In 2010 RateSetter set-up a ‘Provision Fund’, which is funded by charging all borrowers a risk-adjusted fee.

 Money from the Provision Fund is used to repay lenders whose borrowers miss a payment, for as long as there’s money in the fund to do so.

-It’s a different model to the earlier peer-to-peer approach of platforms like Zopa , where instead you were encouraged to spread your loans widely and accept a few would go bad, reducing your overall return.
+It’s a different model to the initial approach of rivals like Zopa.
+Back then you were encouraged to spread your loans widely and accept a few would go bad, reducing your return.

-As sensible people of the world, we should understand there’s no magic going on here.
 Some loans will still go bad.
-And those bad loans will still reduce the returns enjoyed by lenders in aggregate – because the Provision Fund fee levied against borrowers as part of the cost of their loan could otherwise go to lenders in the form of a higher interest rate.
+And those bad loans will still reduce the returns enjoyed by lenders in aggregate – because the Provision Fund fee levied against borrowers as part of the cost of their loan could otherwise have gone to lenders through a higher interest rate.

-However what the Provision Fund (or Zopa’s Safeguard) does is share those losses between all lenders, reducing everyone’s return a tad.
+However what the Provision Fund does is share those losses between all lenders, reducing everyone’s return a tad.

-This makes returns more predictable, as your outcome should be dependent on the interest you receive – rather than being distorted by the bad luck of being personally hit by an unusually high number of bad debts.
+This makes your returns predictable.
+Your outcome should be dependent on the interest you receive – rather than being distorted by the poor luck of being personally hit by an unusually high number of bad debts.

-Note though that the Provision Fund (obviously) does not provide complete protection against all the loans made at RateSetter defaulting.
-Far from it.
+Note that the Provision Fund does not provide complete protection against a situation where all the loans made at RateSetter default.
+Far from it!

-Rather it aims to cover the bad debts predicted by RateSetter’s modelling, and in addition a margin of safety.
+Rather the Provision Fund aims to cover the bad debts predicted by RateSetter’s models, with a margin of safety on top.

-I think for most people, the Provision Fund approach is better than the lottery of individual loans defaulting and it is a comfort, but don’t mistake it for a panacea or a guarantee.
+At the end of the day, I believe for most people the Provision Fund approach is preferable to the lottery of individual loans defaulting.
+But don’t mistake it for a panacea or a guarantee.

 You could conceivably lose money if defaults are much worse than expected.
 More on that below.